 Banner image by Sarah Amsler.

-Radical Tenderness is a political practice of healing that invites us to attune ourselves to the living metabolism of the planet, which has an intelligence way beyond what humans can fathom.
+Radical Tenderness is called upon by the Gesturing Towards Decolonial Futures (GTDF) collective as a political practice of healing that invites us to attune ourselves to the living metabolism of the planet, which has an intelligence far beyond what humans can fathom.
 We systemically deny our entanglement with the Earth—the land, the water, its many beings and spirits, cycles and trauma—and separate ourselves from its bio-intelligence.
-The limits of human understanding of this cannot be overcome through business-as-usual approaches that are readily offered in modern society, but by opening ourselves to what we refer to as “reattunement to metabolic entanglement.”
-It’s not a unidirectional or singular connection to the planet, but one of continual digestion, movement, and co-sensing.
-It’s not only about swimming with the whales, but also composting the shit that is part of metabolic cycles.
-This has been made even more vivid by the unsustainability of modernity that Covid-19 further exposed.
+The limits of human understanding of this cannot be overcome through business-as-usual approaches that are readily offered in modern society.

 Experimenting with this healing practice to reattune to metabolic entanglement, the collective has been creating a poetic landscape of its intimate and collective (un)learnings, yearnings, and challenges, which have been collected in the text, Co-sensing with Radical Tenderness.
 This series invites artists to experiment with Radical Tenderness as a sensed-experience in their daily lives by creating performative rituals based on an encounter between the text and their own embodied poetics.
 Each artist chooses between 3-6 phrases in the text to create two ritual actions.
 The first is experienced locally by the artist and presented here in a format and duration of their choice.
 The second is created by the artist as an invitation to be experienced by others.

-For the first cycle of six art-life ritual actions, we have invited six Brazilian artists.
-As Brazilian curators of this series, we thought this was a good place to start.
-The current moment in Brazil is marked by ongoing inequalities and violence towards Indigenous, POC, and LGBTQIA+ communities and the earth, amplified by the far-right government of Bolsonaro.
-This has shattered the illusion of the modern system and made clear that the affective sensibility that can be summoned as resilience must be anchored in other realms of metabolic intelligence.
+We have chosen to begin this curatorial experiment by working with Brazilian artists.
+As Brazilian curators of the series, we thought this was a good place to start because the modern system’s false promises have long been shattered by the country’s ongoing inequalities and violence towards Indigenous, POC, and LGBTQIA+ communities and the Earth itself, currently amplified by the far-right government of Bolsonaro.
+In this scenario it has become viscerally clear to many that the affective sensibility that can be summoned as resilience must be anchored in other realms of metabolic intelligence.

 The articles in this series are featured in English, with Portuguese versions downloadable as PDFs.